Daedalus escaping from the labyrinthReady-Made

 Click to let us know you've taken action

-More about Hakamada Iwao, condensed from Amnesty International documents (website, the Individuals at Risk portfolio, greeting-card actions, and a new mailing in 2011)
+Hakamada Iwao's appalling imprisonment — information condensed from Amnesty International documents (website, the Individuals at Risk portfolio, greeting-card actions, and new mailings in 2011, 2 012 and 2013)

-Held in a police cell, he was interrogated for 20 days under a system called daiyo kangoku (“substitute prison”).
+Held in a police cell, he was intensively interrogated for 20 days under a system called daiyo kangoku (“substitute prison”).
 During this time there are no rules controlling the length of interrogations, which last up to 12 hours a day; sessions are not recorded; no lawyers are present.
 Amnesty International has documented methods routinely used to obtain “confessions,” including intimidation, beatings, sleep deprivation, questioning from early morning till late at night, and making the suspect stand or sit in a fixed position for long periods.
-At his trial he said that he was beaten and threatened by police officers to coerce him into signing a onfession.
+At his trial Hakamade said he was beaten and threatened by police officers to force him into signing the confession.
 He has repudiated it ever since, maintaining his innocence.

 Used as evidence at the trial was a set of bloodstained clothing, found in a tank at the factory where he worked.
-The clothing was too small for him, but the prosecution claimed it had shrunk while in the tank.
+The clothing was too small for him.
+The prosecution claimed it had shrunk in the tank.
 The knife he was supposed to have used was, according to his lawyer, too small to have made the fatal wounds.
 And the door by which he was alleged to have entered and left the victims' house had been locked.

-Waiting to be hanged for 44 years, could be hanged tomorrow
+Waiting to be hanged for more than forty years, could be hanged tomorrow

 Driven mad

-No wonder that Hakamada Iwao suffers mental illness.
+No wonder that Hakamada has become mentally ill.
 After his sister requested a re-trial, a psychiatric review was made by Dr Nakajima, who found that Hakamada's condition amounted to a “state of insanity,” he could not maintain a conversation, had megalomania, had lost understanding of what execution meant, needed hospital treatment, was not competent to petition for a re-trial, or indeed to be executed.

 This allowed his family to petition in his stead for a re-trial, which his sister did, but re-trial was again turned down.
 His sister believes that a re-trial would lead to his release.